Eric-Akoto/Banking-Client-Analytics-and-Relationship-Intelligence/README.md

  - Strengthen client retention programs targeting mid-tenure clients (5–10 years) to transition them into high-value, long-term relationships.
  - Implement region-specific growth initiatives in African and Australian markets, focusing on awareness, accessibility, and product adoption.
  - Launch targeted programs for male clients to increase participation in credit and investment products, possibly through microfinance and mentorship initiatives.

+## Conclusion
+The combined findings from the datasets and Power BI analysis reveal that client engagement length, income segmentation, and advisor effectiveness are the most influential factors in determining overall banking performance.

+By implementing the above recommendations,the bank can significantly enhance profitability, customer satisfaction, and strategic agility.